 In this article, learn more about the uses and benefits of the nopal cactus and its fruit.

-Nopales or nopalitos are the pads of the nopal or prickly pear cactus.
-They are eaten as a vegetable and commonly found in restaurants, grocery stores, and farmers' markets across the American Southwest and Mexico.
+Nopales or nopalitos are the pads of the nopal cactus.
+People consume them as a dietary vegetable, and they regularly appear in restaurants, grocery stores, and farmers' markets across the American Southwest and Mexico.

-They can be sautéed and used in many dishes, including tacos, scrambled eggs, or as a side dish with tomatoes and onions.
+People can sautee them and add them to a range of dishes, including tacos and scrambled eggs, or prepare them as a side dish with tomatoes and onions.

-Prickly pear fruit or the small, rounded, and often colorful part of the plant can also be consumed.
+People can also eat prickly pear fruit, which is the small, rounded, and often colorful part of the nopal plant.

-Juice extracted from the fruit is a popular drink of choice for health-conscious consumers in Mexico.
+Prickly pear fruit juice is a popular beverage for health-conscious consumers in Mexico.

 One cup of raw nopales contains approximately: